jsenn2/jsenn2.github.io/index.md

 - **ECSR 2025 annual conference**
   `University of Cologne, Germany`
   - *Gay grace.
 The sequential rise of homosexuality acceptance in Swiss and US congregations*
-- **Material religion: between heritage and new perspectives** `University of Strasbourg, France`
-  - *Does the building play a role in the continuation of religious activities of local congregations in Switzerland?*
+- **SISR/ISSR 2025 annual conference**
+  `Kaunas, Lithuania`
+  - *Gay grace.
+The sequential rise of homosexuality acceptance in Swiss and US congregations*
-- **LIVES day conference**
+- **LIVES day 2025**
   `University of Lausanne, Switzerland`
   - *Gay grace.
 The sequential rise of homosexuality acceptance in Swiss and US congregations*
+- **Material religion: between heritage and new perspectives** `University of Strasbourg, France`
+  - *Does the building play a role in the continuation of religious activities of local congregations in Switzerland?*

 ### 2024
 - **ASR 2024 annual meeting**